Dark Crystal Threat Model

 - Would the attack be more efficient or effective than attacks that would be exposed were the threshold-feature not available at all?

 Distributing the custody of a decryption key shifts the landscape for an adversary significantly, forcing a different set of methodologies for capturing the data they seek.
-The following set of questions can help developers consider implementation choices that ensure that custodians - who are perhaps now exposed in relation to a secret which they had no relation to before - continue to be low-value targets when the cost of targetting them is weighed against the benefit of capturing a single, encrypted shard:
+The following set of questions can help developers consider implementation choices that ensure that custodians - who are perhaps now exposed in relation to a secret which they had no relation to before - continue to be low-value targets when the cost of targeting them is weighed against the benefit of capturing a single, encrypted shard:

 - Can the adversary know that a sharded backup exists?